 There are also methods of securing accounts that should be considered in addition to passwords, of which two-factor authentication is one of the most important.
 A person using a username and password to log into a database also needs to enter a PIN code sent via SMS or push notification to confirm their identity.
 This system makes it harder for an unauthorized individual to gain access to an account if a password is guessed or is otherwise obtained.
 It should be noted that two-factor authentication is not infallible, although it does significantly improve security, and is an important additional safeguard to prevent phishing attacks from resulting in unauthorized account access.

-Many medical facilities already use the two factor authentication not for safeguarding PHI but for accepting credit card payments.
+Many medical facilities already use two factor authentication for accepting credit card payments.
 This is to comply with the DEA’s Electronic Prescription for Controlled Substances Rules or the Payment Card Industry Data Security Standard.
-Although some healthcare professionals say that the two factor authentication slows down work flow, it is still a far easier solution for complying with the HIPAA Password requirements compared to frequently changing passwords.
-Covered entities just need to remember to document the alternative solutions they implement.
-This is to address the need for investigation or audit later on.
+Although some healthcare professionals say that the two factor authentication slows down workflow, it is still a far easier solution for complying with the HIPAA Security Rule and is more effective than requiring individuals to frequently change passwords.